-- a) shall be designed so that no part of the toy protrudes past the base of test template A, when tested in accordance with 5.3, - b) with nearly spherical, hemispherical, or circular flared ends shall be designed so that such ends do not protrude past the base of the supplemental test template B when tested in accordance with 5.3.
+The toys and components of toys listed above shall be designed so that no part of the toy protrudes past the base of test template A when tested in accordance with 5.3 (test for shape and size of certain toys).

+The toys and components of toys listed above shall, if they have nearly spherical, hemispherical, or circular flared ends, be designed so that such ends do not protrude past the base of the supplemental test template B when tested in accordance with 5.3.